Being Mindful of Your Constructs

-The matrix tells you that you're not to be trusted.
-You're full of irrational emotions, often possessed by a low-life ego, and unable to answer Life's Big Questions on your own.
+Society often tells you that you're not to be trusted.
+You're full of irrational emotions, possessed by a low-life ego, and unable to answer Life's Big Questions on your own.

-That programming keeps you under control.
+That programming limits you.
 It convinces you that you're broken, inadequate, incapable of creating your life as you want to.

 My name is Melissa Karnaze.
 I'm a PhD student in Psychology and Social Behavior, and I received my B.S. in Cognitive Science with Specialization in Clinical Aspects of Cognition, from UC San Diego.

 If you'd like to learn more about this site, check out the popular article links in the right sidebar.

 Thanks for stopping by!

 Have you subscribed yet?
 It's super easy to sign up for free updates on great new content that helps you think outside the box and take response ability for your health, well-being, relationships, and life!